chenlezhi/chenlezhi.github.io/_pages/about.md

 Welcome!
 I'm Lezhi Chen (陈乐知), an undergraduate student at Sichuan University.

-My research interests lie at the intersection between **Computational Biology** and **Machine Learning**.
+My research interests lie primaly at the intersection between **Computational Biology** and **Machine Learning**.
 I am committed to drawing insights from Statistical Physics and Applied Mathematics (e.g. Optimal Transport) to gain a deeper understanding of living systems, and to developing scalable, actionable computational methods to accelerate scientific discovery.

 **Email**: chenlezhi_scu@outlook.com